 The Saksrithai project is located in close proximity to the growing Southeast Asian markets and adjacent to a potash mine currently under construction.
 Thailand’s Khorat basin potentially holds the world’s largest undeveloped high-grade potash resources.
 The shallow depth to the potash deposits should result in lower capital and operating costs than most proposed (western) developments.
 Thailand’s proximity to key potash markets would result in lower transportation costs to regional markets.
 The project’s logistical advantages would contribute to a low cost structure compared to the major western producers.
 In Laos and Thailand there are currently numerous projects in the exploration and development stages, with several already in production in Laos.
+In 2014, the Thai Ministry of Industry set up a special steering committee to promote the development of the country’s potash resources.
+In 2017, the Mining Industry Council of Thailand together with the Thai Department of Primary Industries and Mines set up a Potash Working Group, which includes representatives from eight potash license holders in the country, including Vatic’s Saksrithai subsidiary.

 Thailand is strategically located relative to the growing potash markets of Southeast Asia, where the major use of potash is for rice and palm oil cultivation.
 The Company’s marketing strategy will focus on meeting the increasing demand of the ASEAN countries of Thailand, Indonesia, Malaysia and Vietnam.
 These four countries consume about 75% of Asian potash imports (excl.
 China and India).
 Proximity to target markets, combined with convenient and flexible transportation options, provide major transportation cost advantages (up to $60.00 per tonne) over Canadian and European suppliers.